 - The Safeguarding Officer for the Chaplaincy is the Senior Chaplain.

-- This Code of Practice should be read in conjunction with the Chaplaincy’s Guidelines for Best Practice Document, and The Archdiocese of Birmingham’s Code of Conduct 2017 and Safeguarding Advice and Guidance 2017
+- This Code of Practice should be read in conjunction with the Chaplaincy’s Guidelines for Best Professional Practice Document, and the Catholic Safeguarding Standards Agency Practice Guidance Document.

 3. CHAPLAINCY ACTIVITIES AND MAINTAINING A SAFE ENVIRONMENT

 - To ensure the safety of children and adults at risk who attend or call at the Chaplaincy: